Vegetable Chop – a Bengali Street Style Beetroot Cutlet recipe

 showing the small chunks of vegetables like bengali street style vegetable chop recipe or beetroot cutlet recipe

-• Then, take 1/2 inch ginger and 1 green chilli to paste it nicely, as shown in the pic.
+• Then, take 1/2 inch ginger and 1 green chilli, paste it nicely.

 showing the ginger and green chilli, was used for making the patties of vegetable chops recipe or veg chop recipe

-• Now take a pan, place it on medium heat, once the pan gets hot, add 1 tbsp oil to it.
+• Now take a pan, place it on medium heat, Once the pan is hot, add 1 tbsp oil to it.

-• When gets hot, add the ginger-green chilli paste to it.
-Add turmeric powder to it, stir it well.
+• When oil is hot, add the ginger-green chilli paste to it.

 first add ginger-green chilli paste and then add turmeric powder to the pan for making bengali street style vegetable chop recipe or veg chop recipe

-• Then add dry roasted ground spices or bhaja masala to it and sauté it for next few secs(keep stirring to avoid burning).
+• Then add bhaja masala and sauté for the next few secs(keep stirring to avoid burning).

 adding bhaja masala for vegetable chop to the pan for making this vegetable chops recipe or veg chop recipe

-• Add the mashed or crumbled boiled veggies to the pan and mix it nicely with the sautéed spices.
+• Add the half mashed veggies to the pan and mix them nicely with the other spices.

 after adding the mashed or crumbled veggies to the pan and mixing it nicely with the sauteed bhaja masala for vegetable chop for making this bengali vegetable chop or beetroot cutlet recipe

-• Then add salt to the veggies and give it a good mix.
+• Then add salt and give them a good mix.

 adding salt to the veggies to prepare veg chop recipe or vegetable chop recipe

-• Next, add the required amount of sugar to these mashed or crumbled vegetables.
-I’ve used 2 tbsp sugar for it, but you may increase or decrease the amount of sugar as per your need.
+• Next, add 2 tbsp of sugar.
+You can increase or decrease the amount of sugar as per your need.

 adding sugar to this mashed veggies for making bengali street food vegetable chop

-• Now add, amchur or dry mango powder to it and mix it well with the veggies.
+• Now add amchur or dry mango powder and mix it well.

 adding amchur or dry mango powder to this mashed veggies for making authentic bengali street food vegetable chop or beetroot cutlet recipe